hzi-bifo/RiboDetector/README.md

                         Path of config file
   -d DEVICEID, --deviceid DEVICEID
                         Indices of GPUs to enable.
-Quotated comma-separated device ID numbers. (default: all) -l LEN, --len LEN     Sequencing read length.
+Quotated comma-separated device ID numbers. (default: all) -l LEN, --len LEN     Sequencing read length (mean length).
 Note: the accuracy reduces for reads shorter than 40.
   -i [INPUT [INPUT ...]], --input [INPUT [INPUT ...]]
                         Path of input sequence files (fasta and fastq), the second file will be considered as second end if two files given.